 Moreover, Louisiana residents are required to possess a valid concealed handgun permit issued by the state of Louisiana in order to carry a concealed handgun.*** A person who has not been convicted of a crime (there are additional requirements for someone convicted of a crime) can qualify for a concealed handgun permit only if s/he meets all of the following criteria: S/he must

-Before purchasing a gun, all buyers must undergo a criminal background check that is processed through the National Instant Criminal Background Check System (NCIS).
-If your abuser has a qualifying Protective Order against him, or has been convicted of a felony or domestic violence crime, those records should be in the NCIS, which should prevent your abuser from buying a gun.
+Before purchasing a gun, all buyers must undergo a criminal background check that is processed through the National Instant Criminal Background Check System (NICS).
+If your abuser has a qualifying protective order against him, or has been convicted of a felony or domestic violence crime, those records should be in the NICS, which should prevent your abuser from buying a gun.
 Not all states have automated record keeping systems, making it more difficult to process the criminal background check, and some criminals and abusers do slip through the system.

 If your abuser is able to purchase a gun, you can alert the police, and ask that his/her gun be taken away.
 Generally, it is not a good idea to assume that because your abuser was able to buy a gun, it is legal for him to have one.
 The criminal background check system is not foolproof.

 Maybe.
-If your abuser is a law enforcement officer, military employee or government employee, then s/he might be able to continue to use their gun for work purposes, but not for personal use.
+If the abuser is a law enforcement officer, military employee or government employee, then s/he might be able to continue to use his/her gun for work purposes, but not for personal use.

-To find a domestic violence advocate in your area, please go to our LA State and Local Programs page under the Where to Find Help tab at the top of this page..
+To find a domestic violence advocate in your area, please go to our LA State and Local Programs page.